Thinking of Buying Property Using SMSF? [Bonus Tips]

 SMSFs are an increasingly popular method for people to create retirement savings.
 There are over 600,000 SMSFs in Australia, and they are growing.
 There are many potential advantages to creating an SMSF, including tax benefits, a transparent investment strategy, and greater freedom in investment options.

 A significant part of an SMSF’s investment flexibility is the option to purchase property.
-This can provide excellent opportunities for SMSF members.
+This may be an option some SMSF trustees consider as part of a broader investment approach.
 However, property investment comes with risks, and there are strict regulations that must be adhered to.

 Rules and regulations